ryanfleury/metadesk/docs/metadesk_reference.md

 };

 @send(Strings)
+@doc("Parses @code 'string' as an integer with a base defined by C-like rules: If the numeric part of the string begins with @code '0x', then it will be parsed as base-16.
+If it begins with @code '0b', it will be parsed as base-2.
+Otherwise, it will be parsed as base 10.
+Returns the parsed value.")
 @func MD_CStyleIntFromString: {
     string: MD_String8,
     return: MD_i64,
 };

 @send(Strings)
+@doc("Parses @code 'string' as a floating point number, and returns the parsed value.")
 @func MD_F64FromString: {
     string: MD_String8,
     return: MD_f64,
 };

 ////////////////////////////////
 //~ Enum/Flag Strings